st0ne/nix-config/README.md

 ================================

 This Repository contains my configurations for NixOS.
-My goal is to create an abstract way to define all my systems, but also to share my approaches with the NixOS community.
+My minor goal is to create an abstract way to define all my systems, but also to share my approaches with the NixOS community.

+The major goal would be an encrypted self reproducible USB backup, with an be easy deployed.

 Usage
 -----

 You probably shouldn't use my complete configurations directly.
-However a lot of my configurations inside `/modules` and `/overlays` should work as stand-alone.
+However a lot of my configurations inside `/modules`, `/overlays` and `/fix` should work as stand-alone.
 Feel free to use them in your own configuration. :)

 Folders
 -------